 })

-When navigating between pages, Inertia mimics default browser behaviour by automatically resetting the scroll position of the document body (as well as any scroll regions you've defined) back to the top of the page.
-However, you may use the preserveScroll option to disable this behaviour.
+When navigating between pages, Inertia mimics default browser behavior by automatically resetting the scroll position of the document body (as well as any scroll regions you've defined) back to the top of the page.

 import { router } from '@inertiajs/vue3'